-Clearance

-You must enter an accurate anticipated graduation date on the last term's registration form in order for your records to be reviewed for graduation clearance.
+Clearance - You must advise the Registrar's Office of your anticipated graduation date in order for your records to be reviewed for graduation clearance.

 The records of all students who are expected to graduate are reviewed at the end of each term by the Registrar's Office to ensure that all academic requirements have been successfully completed.
-Records are approved (cleared) by the Business Office and the Financial Aid Office if applicable.
+Records are approved (cleared) by the Bursar's Office and the Financial Aid Office if applicable.
 Students who have received student loans must participate in an exit interview (see Financial Aid).